 What are the best units for elk hunting in Montana?

-This is perhaps the most common search query regarding elk hunting in the “Big Sky Country”.
-The answer, however, is less relevant than most people think.
+This is perhaps the most common search query regarding elk hunting in the “Big Sky Country”and one of the easiest to answer badly.
 In fact, choosing which unit to hunt solely on harvest statistics may lead to bitter disappointments.
 Even for the hunters who are considering a DIY or a drop-in hunt, here are other questions that may be even more important for selecting where to go (but if you need to know this data, here’s a very useful link).

 Anyone who wants to hunt elk in Montana must understand the difference between an elk license and an elk permit.
 An elk license entitles you to harvest one elk, in any part of the state, during any legal season, and by any legal (according to the season) means.
 An elk permit gives you access to elk hunting in a certain (otherwise restricted) area or season.
 You can’t apply for the permit if you don’t have the license, so in effect it works as a two-tier process.
 First, you draw the license, then you make up your mind where in the state you want to hunt.